fpereiro/proof/notes.md

 Interdependencies:
    - 3arg e is called by 2arg e, 3arg ce and 5arg cpe.
-   - 2arg e and 1arg e are not called by other functions (presumably they have been defined to be used later in the proof).
+   - 2arg e and 1arg e are not called by other functions in this section.
    - 3arg e1 is for internal use of 3arg e, and 1arg e1 is for internal use of 1arg e.

 3arg e: